47chapters/letsgo/docs/how-to/manage-multiple-deployments.md

 ### Managing multiple deployments on the same AWS account

 Each [LetsGo CLI](../reference/letsgo-cli.md) command accepts two options: `-r, --region`, and `-d, --deployment`, which allow you to specify the AWS region and LetsGo deployment name this command applies to.
+The default deployment name is `main` (unless overriden by the `LETSGO_DEPLOYMENT` environment variable), and the default region is `us-west-2` (unless overriden by the `AWS_REGION` environment variable).

 For example, to deploy a new stack called `stage` in the default region, you would call: